jessemiller/HamlPy/readme.md

-# HAML-Py
+# HamlPy

-HAML-Py (pronounced "haml pie") is a tool for Django developers who want to use a HAML like syntax for their templates.
+HamlPy (pronounced "haml pie") is a tool for Django developers who want to use a Haml like syntax for their templates.
-HAML-Py is not a template engine in itself but simply a compiler which will convert HamlPy files into templates that Django can understand.
+HamlPy is not a template engine in itself but simply a compiler which will convert HamlPy files into templates that Django can understand.

-But wait, what is HAML?
-HAML is an incredible template engine written in Ruby used a lot in the Rails community.
-You can read more about it [here](http://www.haml-lang.com "HAML Home")
+But wait, what is Haml?
+Haml is an incredible template engine written in Ruby used a lot in the Rails community.
+You can read more about it [here](http://www.haml-lang.com "Haml Home")

 ## Syntax

-Almost all of the XHTML syntax of HAML is preserved.
+Almost all of the XHTML syntax of Haml is preserved.

 	#profile
 		.left.column